jdougherty4/test/chapter2.md

 1. Store the numbers 1 to 10 into a variable **A**
 2. Store the numbers 11 to 20 into a variable **B**
 3. Use rbind() to merge the two vectors into a data frame **df**
-4. Name the columns of the newly created data frame by passing the clnmes variable into the the names() function
+4. Name the columns of the newly created data frame by passing the **clnmes** variable into the the names() function

 `@hint`
-Use the : symbol or seq() function to create the vectors The names() function takes a data frame or matrix as it's first argument
+Use the : symbol or seq() function to create the vectors The names() function takes a data frame or matrix as an argument

 `@pre_exercise_code`
 ```{r}